CS683/LectureNotes/module4.md

 * To access the sharedPreferences object, call getSharedPreferences(name, mode) in a context such as activity.
 * SharedPreferences defines a number of getter methods to get values based on keys.
 * To write data in the sharedPreferences, we need to user editor and its putter methods.
 * You can also call getPreferences(mode) in an activity.
-No need to pass a name into this method, as the default name is the actiyt name.
+No need to pass a name into this method, as the default name is the activity name.
 This is intended to have a private sharedpreferences just for that activity.
 ## Database - SQLite.
 * SQLite: a lite, simple SQL database.
 A database is simply a file.
 No server and no need for special configuration.
 Support SQL statements.
 * Databases are stored under /data/data/\<appname\>/databases/.
 You can create multiple databases.
 Each database is just a simiple file.